tapyu/python-lessons/README.md

 ### Package management

 A software that
-- Installs Python packages which is either downloaded from a remote package index, such as PyPI, or availabe on the local machine.
+- Installs Python packages which is either downloaded from a remote package index, such as PyPI, or availabe on the [local machine][6].
 - Make the installed Python packages system- or user-wide callable by creating shell scripts in `$PATH`.
 - Downloads and installs all the package dependencies that the desired package needs.
 - Solves version conflicts between the packages' dependencies.
 Some package managers provide mechanisms for creating virtual environments to isolate the dependencies of each installed Python package.